-Every effort will be made to prevent unauthorised access, and sensitive information should not routinely be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
-Child protection information, including Operation Encompass notifications will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+Every effort will be made to prevent unauthorised access, and sensitive information should not routinely be stored on laptop computers, which, by the nature of their portability, could be lost or stolen Child protection information will be stored separately from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.

 The DSL will normally obtain consent from the pupil and/or parents to share sensitive information within the school or with outside agencies.
-Where there is good reason to do so, the DSL may share information without consent, and will record the reason for not obtaining consent.
+Where there is good reason to do so, (e.g. risk of harm to the child), the DSL may share information without consent, and will record the reason for not obtaining consent.